homotopic/polysemy-methodology/README.md

 A worked example of this approach can be found in the [flashblast](https://gitlab.com/homotopic-tech/flashblast) repository.
-In this we want to take a configuration in dhall, and process it in some way an output of flashcards.
+In this we want to take a configuration, and process it in some way an output of flashcards.

 We might model this as such: